Manuelaamorim/oasisWellness/README.md

-## Oasis Wellness - Clínica Médica
+## Oasis Wellness - Medical Clinic

-Uma clínica médica dedicada a oferecer serviços de saúde com a mais alta qualidade.
-Este site foi criado como parte de um projeto para aprimorar habilidades em desenvolvimento web e entender melhor codificação front-end, focando no uso de HTML e CSS.
+A medical clinic dedicated to offering healthcare services of the highest quality.
+This website was created as part of a project to enhance web development skills and gain a better understanding of front-end coding, focusing on the use of HTML and CSS.

-## Funcionalidades
+## Features
-O site inclui várias funcionalidades para melhorar a experiência do usuário e a eficiência da gestão da clínica, tais como:

-***Home***: Apresenta a clínica e seus principais serviços com um design visual atrativo.

-***Sobre Nós:*** Informações detalhadas sobre a clínica, sua missão, visão e valores.
-***Serviços:*** Descrição dos serviços oferecidos, incluindo detalhes sobre consultas, tratamentos e especialidades.

-***Agendamento Online:*** Uma ferramenta integrada que permite aos pacientes agendar consultas diretamente pelo site.

-***Contato***: Formulário para contato.
+***Home***: Introduces the clinic and its main services with an attractive visual design.

+***Sobre Nós:*** Detailed information about the clinic, its mission, vision, and values.
+***Serviços:***  Description of the services offered, including details about consultations, treatments, and specialties.

+***Agendamento Online:***An integrated tool that allows patients to schedule appointments directly through the website.

+***Contato***: A contact form.

-## Tecnologias Utilizadas
+## Technologies Used
-HTML: Estrutura do site.
+HTML: Website structure.
-CSS: Estilização.
+CSS: Styling.